Williams FW16: Criticisms

+Adrian Newey was quoted in an interview in 2014, talking about the car in its original specification:

-Adrian Newey said, "To be honest we made a bloody awful cock-up.
+"To be honest we made a bloody awful cock-up.
 The rear-end grip problem was purely a setup problem.
 We were learning about springs and dampers all over again after concentrating on active suspension for two years, whereas most people had been away for just one.
 We also had a rather silly aerodynamic problem—basically, the front wing was too low—but that was raised for Imola, by which time we were looking in pretty good shape."

-Newey said to the German Auto, Motor & Sport magazine in 2015 that, "[The 1994 Nogaro test] ... confirmed that the car's side pods were too long, which meant that the aero was split from the diffuser when the nose of the car dipped and the side-pods got too close to the track."
+Newey was also quoted in the German Auto, Motor & Sport publication in 2015, talking about a test done at the Nigaro circuit in France:

+"[The 1994 Nogaro test] ... confirmed that the car's side pods were too long, which meant that the aero was split from the diffuser when the nose of the car dipped and the side-pods got too close to the track."

 Furthermore, Newey has stated that he and Senna were at odds regarding the development of the car, Senna suggesting that they further develop and use the FW15D in 1994 and Newey favouring the FW16.

 In addition, at a television program on the 20th anniversary of Imola 1994, Gerhard Berger recalled a conversation he had with Senna at the race in which Senna said: "We are now finally aware of the problem with this car and in two or three weeks from now the problems should be solved."
 The FW16 indeed became more competitive after this timeframe.

+Variants

-Williams FW16B
+FW16B

 Following the Imola changes the car was again incrementally updated and labelled as FW16B by the German Grand Prix.
 This version featured a longer wheelbase, revised front and rear wing, shortened sidepods, and the compulsory opened rear on the airbox and cowling in accordance with FIA regulations following the accidents at Imola.
 The shortened sidepods arose due to a necessity to use larger bargeboards after the front wing endplate diffusers were banned.
 This version of the car proved to be very fast and competitive.
 Hill battled Schumacher for the championship but lost by a single point in the final race in Australia, Nigel Mansell won that race, securing the Constructors' Championship for Williams.

-Williams FW16C
+FW16C

-The FW16C was a test car fitted with a 3-litre engine as per the 1995 F1 regulations.
+The FW16C was a test car fitted with a 3-litre engine per the 1995 F1 regulations.
 It was used between 20 and 22 December in 1994 at Paul Ricard by Damon Hill, Jean-Christophe Boullion, and Emmanuel Collard.

+Sponsorship and livery

+The car featured a distinctive blue and white livery after securing title sponsorship from Rothmans, replacing both Canon and Camel at the end of 1993.

+Williams used the 'Rothmans' logos, except at French, British and German Grands Prix, where they were replaced with either "Racing" or a barcode with a generic tri-coloured rectangle that associated with the brand.